 Follow Up Procedure

 I will review you in the clinic 10-14 days later and remove the dressings and inspect the wounds.
 If all is well then you will usually have a much lighter dressing applied and then a plan to review your progress in about 4 weeks and then 3 months time.
 It is important in the post operative period to avoid anything rubbing or pressing on the wounds and so I ask that you wear a soft and supportive sports bra with no under wiring until I am happy that all wounds have settled nicely.

 All operations have the potential for complications and a Breast Reduction is no exception.
-The most frequently seen issues are small areas where scars meet can sometimes be a little slower to heal.
+The most frequently seen issues are in the small area where a scar meets the chest wall which can sometimes be a little slower to heal.
 Poor scarring is a risk in any surgery and is not under the control of the Surgeon.
 A risk that is always discussed is the potential of loss of a nipple.
 This is because the nipple has to be moved and it needs to carry a healthy blood supply with it.
 If the blood supply does not feed the nipple then there can be problems with healing or loss of the nipple.
 This is something I have very rarely seen in my whole career and is more common if a Breast Reduction is being repeated and the Surgeon does not have the information regarding the previous surgery available to them.

 The vast majority of patients are delighted with the results of their Breast Reduction surgery and wish they had done it sooner!
 It can be a truly life-changing procedure for some patients leading to a new lease of life with increased confidence and a whole new wardrobe!